Newborn Metabolic Screening

 If PKU is caught during the screening process, your baby can be placed on a special diet.
 This will help your baby avoid complications.
 This is just one example of how important metabolic screening can be.

 Hypothyroidism is another condition that can be caught by a newborn metabolic screening.
-With this disorder, your baby's body does not make enough thyroid hormone.
+With this disorder, your baby's body doesn't make enough thyroid hormone.
 By catching it early, the healthcare provider can put your baby on a thyroid medicine to help prevent any complications.

 What happens during a metabolic screening